anabiman/pygran/README.md

 # Welcome to the PyGran webpage!

-PyGran is a toolkit for analyzing DEM simulation data.
-In addition to performing routine and custom post-processing, PyGran enables running DEM simulation with LIGGGHTS in Python.
+PyGran is a toolkit primarily designed for analyzing DEM simulation data.
+In addition to performing basic and advanced post-processing, PyGran enables running DEM simulation with [LIGGGHTS](https://www.cfdem.com/liggghtsr-open-source-discrete-element-method-particle-simulation-code) in Python.

-Installing PyGran is quite straight forward on a Uni/Unix-like machine.
-Just fire up a terminal and run from the PyGran directory:
+Installing PyGran is quite straight forward on a Unix/Unix-like machine.
+Just fire up a terminal and run from the PyGran source directory:

 ```python
 python setup.py install --user